CCT-Code: Cross-Consistency Training for Multilingual Clone Detection and Code Search: Introduction

 \section{Introduction}

-The clone detection problem stems from an important need arising in software development practice: to identify code with the same behaviour and effective output; this is useful, e.g., for code unification and refactoring and control of side effects.
-In automated language processing, Mou et al.~\cite{POJ} formulated the clone detection task for {C/C++} source code, and later the problem was extended to other programming languages.
-The natural next step for this problem is to detect the same behaviour for code across different programming languages.\footnote{For an illustrative example, we refer here to the \url{http://helloworldcollection.de/} website that contains ``Hello, world!'' snippets in 603 programming languages.} In this work, we formulate the multilingual clone detection task, collect a dataset for it, and establish reasonable baselines on this dataset.
+The clone detection problem stems from an important need arising in software development practice: to identify code with the same behaviour and effective output; this is useful, e.g., for code unification, refactoring and control of side effects. \citet{POJ} formulated the clone detection task for {C/C++} source code, and later the problem was extended to other programming languages.
+The natural next step for this problem is to detect the same behaviour for code across different programming languages.\footnote{For an illustrative example, we refer here to the \url{http://helloworldcollection.de/} website that contains ``Hello, world!'' snippets in 603 programming languages.} In this work, we formulate the multilingual clone detection task, collect a dataset, and establish reasonable baselines.

 Various approaches for the clone detection task have been developed, starting from algorithmic methods~\cite{baker1993program,krinke2001} and continuing with machine learning models~\cite{li2017cclearner,thaller2020towards,gotmare2021cascaded}.
 Most machine learning approaches are based on learning the representations (embeddings) of code snippets; this approach allows to find duplicate code snippets by similarity between their embeddings in the latent space.
 The performance of such systems critically depends on the quality of embeddings.
 In this work, we present a novel training technique and pipeline called \cct for language models that allows them to embed code snippets in an efficient way.
 We demonstrate this by achieving state of the art on a preexisting clone detection dataset POJ-104~\cite{POJ} and on the newly formulated multilingual clone detection dataset \xcd.
 Interestingly, we also show that the \cct technique allows a model to produce representations useful for code search as well.
-Code search, as formulated by Lu et al.~\cite{lu_codexglue_2021}, is the task where the query is a text description and the possible documents are code snippets.
+Code search, as formulated by \citet{lu_codexglue_2021}, is the task where the query is a text description and the possible documents are code snippets.